michael-barlow3/tmp_CM/README.md

 ## Branches

---- Describe what a branch is ---
+A **branch** is essentially is a unique set of code changes with a unique name.
+Each repository can have one or more **branches**.
+The main branch — the one where all changes eventually get merged back into is the official release version of the code and the one you see when you visit the product repository at **github.com**/department-of-veterans-affairs/productname.
+Do not mess with the main branch.
+This is locked down and should only be updated by *"The One"*.

 ### Main - Long Lived

-Created from the Platinum/Gold(??) version of the product
+Protected Branch created from the Platinum/Gold(??) version of the product

 ### Dev - Long Lived

-Branch from created from main
+Protected Branch created from main

 ### Patch - Short Lived